Adyen/adyen-commercetools/notification/docs/IntegrationGuide.md

 In this process, there are 2 parties involved:

-**Adyen** - the payment provider which will send notifications **Notification module** - hosted service that accepts notifications from Adyen, processes and stores on a commercetools platform project.
+**Adyen** - the payment provider which will send notifications **Notification module** - hosted service that receives notifications from Adyen, processes and stores them on a commercetools platform project.

 ## Requirements